joeboc/TwilioGameShowHotline/README.md

 Pictionary Hotline

-The Pictionary Hotline is a small real-time cooperative game built around the Twilio Conversation Relay.
+The Pictionary Hotline is a small cooperative game built around the Twilio Conversation Relay.
 The idea is simple: one player acts as the guesser speaking their guesses of what the word to be drawn is, the other draws a word based on the callers theme, both enter the same room code, and the two of them play Pictionary together.
 The caller hears instructions and guesses the word out loud, while the drawer sees a hidden word and sketches it on the site.

 How It Works